IRLL/HierarchyCraft/paper.md

 We argue that arbitrary hierarchical complexity can emerge from simple rules even without having to learn a representation.
 To our knowledge, no general frameworks for building environments exist to study the hierarchical structure itself, motivating the need for HierarchyCraft.
-We compare six particularly related benchmarks to HierarchyCraft.
+We compare five particularly related benchmarks to HierarchyCraft.

 ### PDDLGym